Mohasherm/ProductTask/README.md

 you can use account section in swagger to add user and loging user All HttpGet verbs is not authorized and other verbs you need to login and get token to authorize

+# ProductTaskFrontEnd
+this project done by using .net8 sdk and blazor webassembly framework to start this project you need to run backend project first then run frontend project